Merrill-Reid Social Personality Styles In The World Of Work

 Amiable people are calm, relaxed, hard to excite and will generally go out of their way not to upset others.
 They tend to want harmony, but at times this desire and some of their other traits can lead others to think they are indifferent.

-This is a pretty simple model which was created in the 1960’s and is quite similar to several other personality type models.
+The Merrill-Reid Social Personality Styles approach is a pretty simple model which was created in the 1960’s and is quite similar to several other personality type models.

 This tool may be useful for building self awareness and getting to know other people, which helps with team building.
 People very much like to feel understood and often relate to the outputs of personality models of this type, and feel valued and perhaps vindicated in being who they are when they read their personal reports.